dpsmith/linux/Documentation/security/launch-integrity/principles.rst

 the key management infrastructure.

-A cryptographic hashing assessment does not adjudicate the assessment but instead generates evidence of the assessment to be adjudicated independently.
+A cryptographic hashing assessment does not adjudicate the assessment but instead, generates evidence of the assessment to be adjudicated independently.
-The benefits to this approach is that the assessment may be simple such that it is able to be implemented as an immutable mechanism, e.g. in hardware.
-Additionally it is possible for the adjudication to be conducted where it cannot be tampered with by the TCB.
+The benefits to this approach is that the assessment may be simple such that it may be implemented in an immutable mechanism, e.g. in hardware.
+Additionally, it is possible for the adjudication to be conducted where it cannot be tampered with by the TCB.
 The drawback is that a compromised environment will be allowed to execute until an adjudication can be completed.

-Ultimately load-time integrity provides confidence that the correct entity was loaded and in the absence of a run-time integrity mechanism assumes, i.e trusts, that the entity will never become corrupted.
+Ultimately, load-time integrity provides confidence that the correct entity was loaded and in the absence of a run-time integrity mechanism assumes, i.e. trusts, that the entity will never become corrupted.

 Runtime Integrity